AndresNamm/SPARK-text-analysis/SparkYarnTutorial.markdown

 You can find container logs under  the nodes , which ran the container For example in this project container logs for student13-x1.
 The ip naturally http://[IP]/logs/userlogs/application_1490663309971_0002/container_1490663309971_0002_01_000001/

+### Managing the CLUSTER

+* SCRIPTS - To ease the management of services I wrote 3 scripts: startHadoop: Restarts the hadoop environment; shareSettings: shares hadoop settings across specified nodes;
+shareSpark: shares spark settings across the cluster.
+* GITHUB - allows easily to get access to important settings to analize them.
+Can store the development history.
+Good intermediate between the cluster and other computers
+* [GANGLIA](http://ganglia.sourceforge.net/) - Provides simple interface to have an overall view of resource usages.
+* ListOflinks - It's good to keep a simple website which references all the web interfaces you have in the project.
+Otherwise it's easy to loose track

 ## Ipython Notebook